ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/prompt-engineering/README.md

 ---
 permalink: /practicas/prompt-engineering
+key: prompt-engineering
 rubrica:
    - "It has understood the tutorial"
    - "Code of the lab is correct and works"
-   - "The .zip has been delivered on the campus"
+   - "The link and the .zip have been delivered on the campus"
 ---

 # Prompt Engineering